 Very few countries now ban tourist travel (usually considered to be a stay of under 30 days) for people with HIV; however, there are still a few countries where even a tourist stay can be problematic.

 *Entry requirements might have changed since this list was published.
-Always check entry restrictions anonymously with the country’s embassy or consulate or an HIV organisation in the country you wish to travel to or the HIV Travel database.
+Always check entry restrictions anonymously with the country’s embassy or consulate, an HIV organisation in the country you wish to travel to or the HIV Travel database.

 A larger number of countries do have HIV entry restrictions for people on longer stays, especially when residency and work permits are involved.
 If you are planning to emigrate to a country, you are strongly advised to check what policies affect people living with HIV.